PREVENTION + SUPPORT

-With Prevention & Support at the YMCA, adults experience a strong sense of belonging and create a network of friends who provide support for sustained health and well-being.
-Through on-going, fun, safe and engaging programs, members build relationships and increase self-confidence while celebrating the successes of each member of their community.
+With Prevention + Support at the Y, adults experience a strong sense of belonging and create a network of friends who provide support for sustained health and well-being.
+Through ongoing fun, safe, and engaging specialized programs, members build relationships and increase self-confidence while celebrating the successes of each member of their community.

-The Art Of BIG by Simona is a wellness program developed mostly for Parkinson’s afflicted people to regain and sustain their motor function, balance, voice, strength, cognition and reinstate in all participants of this program a sense of joy and community while delaying the progress of the disease.
+The Art of BIG by Simona is a wellness program developed for Parkinson’s afflicted people to regain and sustain their motor function, balance, voice, strength, and cognition.
+By doing so, a sense of joy and community is reinstated while also delaying the progress of the disease.